 As a side note, her natal Jupiter was close enough to the square of the Lunar eclipse of 2/20/2008 to provide a boost of luck for her, and she was selected to sing the theme of the newest James Bond movie.
 As Saturn stationed on that same eclipse degree in late April of 2008, she was arrested on drug related charges, and it was decided that she would not do the movie, despite support from the lead actor and other individuals involved.
 Although Uranus is very close to Jupiter, the forward movement of Saturn in transit seems to have closed off all opportunities the February Lunar eclipse may have offered, as per the classical rules.

 It is easy to see, from a case like this, how overlapping eclipses can powerfully affect someone who has contacts with them, and that even without a correct birthtime, much can be discovered about personal events through the study of eclipses and their transits.
-Further articles and eBooks on eclipses will be forthcoming in 2012.

 - Charles Jayne – A New Dimension